SetuHQ/docs/README.md

 -   Each category is a folder with products as API reference spec files in JSON or YAML format.
 -   All API reference files are in JSON or YAML format

+## Editing and Viewing

+WIP on how to view changes and API references editing guide.
+Please keep an eye for updates